 San Francisco AIDS Foundation is an Equal Opportunity employer.
 We actively seek applications from people living with HIV, people with disabilities, LGBTQ community members, women, and people of color.

 Pursuant to the San Francisco Fair Chance Ordinance, we will consider for employment qualified applicants with arrest and conviction records.

 Prior experience with harm reduction, substance use counseling, or working with the LGBTQI community desired (but not required).
 We welcome people of all gender identities and cultural backgrounds to apply.
 Candidates of color, Spanish-speaking bilingual and bicultural candidates, HIV-positive candidates, and candidates successfully using harm reduction or 12-step principles in their own lives are especially encouraged to apply.

 Our program hours are 9:30 am – 6:00 pm Monday, Friday and Saturday, and 9:30 am – 8:00 pm Tuesday through Thursday (although work hours may happen outside of these time frames).
 Clinical assistants work primarily at Strut, our health and wellness center at 470 Castro Street, San Francisco.
 Travel to our other locations in San Francisco may be required.

-Applications are open now and must be received by 6:00 pm on Monday, June 17.
+Applications are open now and must be received than Wednesday, January 1, 2020.
 Apply online now.